Four to six.

 If you’re looking to save time and money testing multiple apps that will ultimately get tossed, try ClickUp, the best free Onenote alternative for cross-platform note taking!

-Your Notes, Your Way in ClickUp
+Your Notes, Your Way with OneNote Alternatives

 Sign up for a free ClickUp account and start taking notes with ClickUp’s Docs, Notepad, Mind Maps, or Whiteboards.
 ClickUp wasn’t built for specific note takers or use cases—but to make everyone feel connected and present with their work. ✍️💡